jhaotingc/TensorRT-LLM/docs/source/blogs/feat_llama4_eagle3.md

-# How to run Llama4 Maverick + Eagle3 with feat/llama4
+# How to launch Llama4 Maverick + Eagle3 trtllm server with feat/llama4

 1. Git clone, checkout to branch `feat/llama4`
 ```